Drs. Eric Linden and Peter Vitruk explore the peri-implantitis ablative laser treatment protocol

 Future work will be aimed at (1) extending the protocol reported here to the treatment of periodontitis and (2) the reduction of the treatment time through increasing the average laser power within the 4 watts SuperPulse mode gated at 20-30 Hz in the 50%-100% Duty Cycle range.

 Eric Linden, DMD, MSD, is a periodontist specializing in the field of Laser Periodontal Surgery.
 He serves as Assistant Attending within the Section of Oral, Diagnostic and Rehabilitation Sciences, Division of Periodontics at Columbia University/Columbia Presbyterian Medical Center in New York.
 He teaches and lectures to the Postgraduate Periodontal and Implant residents and conducts research on lasers, implants, and the treatment of periodontal and implant disease.

 Dr. Linden is a member of American Dental Association, American Academy of Periodontology (AAP), New Jersey Dental Association, Bergen County Dental Society, American Association of Dental Research, Northern Bergen County Dental Study Club (President), Northeast Society of Periodontists, and Institute for Advanced Laser Dentistry, New York County Dental Society, and Academy of Laser Dentistry.

 Dr. Linden serves as a consultant on Editorial Board of Dentistry Today, and as a consultant for the International Journal of Periodontics and Restorative Dentistry and currently serves on the AAP Task Force on establishing a framework for the treatment of peri-implantitis and establishing guidelines for the AAP worldwide membership.

 Peter Vitruk, PhD, MInstP, CPhys, is a founder of LightScalpel, LLC.
-He is a member of the Institute of Physics, United Kingdom, and a Diplomate of and a Director with the American Board of Laser Surgery, USA.
+He is a member of the Institute of Physics, United Kingdom, and a Diplomate of and Special Advisor of Laser Physics & Safety Education at the American Board of Laser Surgery, USA.
 Dr. Vitruk can be reached at 1-866-589-2722 or [email protected].

 Authors greatly appreciate the support and contribution from Anna Glazkova, PhD, in preparing this material for publication.